Hello and welcome, kitten!

 Most importantly though, you need to understand about my bibbidi-bobbidi-boos, Leonardo and Michelangelo.

 Leonardo is my angelic rescue cat.
-He is a truly special little man who enjoys snuggling with me as we journal each morning, and enjoys adventuring outside at dusk.
-I’ll hear a trilling sound from the door and sure enough, there he is looking up at me with his big golden saucer eyes, and then looking down to focus my attention on the present he has brought me, usually a little stick or piece of bark.
+He is a truly special little man who enjoys snuggling with me as we journal and indulge in the rest of our morning rituals.
+During the day, I’ll hear a trilling sound from the door and sure enough, there he is looking up at me with his big golden saucer eyes, and then looking down to focus my attention on the present he has brought me, usually a little stick or flower.
 Once he’s comfortable with you, he’s the cuddliest little fellow you could ever hope to meet.

 How do I even begin to describe Michelangelo?
 He is an absolute law unto himself and is entirely convinced my beauty room and all the contents belong to him exclusively.
 He is incredibly opinionated and when he’s not getting his own way, he throws things.
 Seriously.
 So far I’ve had to replace a mobile phone and laptop thanks to his many shenanigans.
 And don’t get me started on his jealousy of my partner and how he schemes daily on the best way to torment the poor man when he gets home from work… Having said all that, he is totally adorable and I couldn’t imagine being without him.